eclipse-archived/unide/website/blog/grinding-machine-scenario.md

-In this blog post we present a real world condition monitoring scenario used in the [Eclipse Production Performance Management Testbed][1], where Unide and PPMP plays a crucial role.
+In this blog post we present a real world condition monitoring scenario used in the [Eclipse Production Performance Management Testbed][1], where Unide and the Production Performance Management Protocol plays a crucial role.
 Moreover, we also provide a code repository and instructions so that you can recreate the scenario in your own computer and learn about its components and the communication with each other.